kiebel/wp-academicPeopleList/readme.txt

 You can also use the follow shortcodes:

 *	[academic-research-areas]: To view list of research areas.
 This is used for research groups.
 *	[academic-projects]: To view list of projects.
+You can use the 'research_area' attribute here to list all projects under that particular research area. e.g. [academic-research-areas research_area='research area 1']
+*	[academic-publication]: view list of publications.
+The 'type' attribute is available for viewing certain type of publications.

 For profile pictures to work correctly, you'll have to use the [User Photo plugin](http://wordpress.org/extend/plugins/user-photo/ "User Photo plugin").